 This first application example demonstrates the capability of performing an ε-machine reconstruction.
 Since the ε-machine is the minimal and optimal deterministic automaton for reproducing a process statistically, and since the decisional states transition graph is a sub-machine of the ε-machine (see Section \ref{sub:Interpretation-and-notes}), the proposed algorithm needs to perform well on this task.
-Moreover recovering a hidden generative model from symbolic observations is a common task for many practical applications, as in \cite{DMarkovMachine} where a comparison is explicitly made with ε-machines and finite memory Markov models.

 The Even process is used as a benchmark in \cite{CSSR}.
 A similar experiment is conducted with the proposed algorithm for comparison.